Ivan Kukuljević Sakcinski: Historian and cultural figure

 Despite the sharp turn in his later political career, the early patriotic and historical poems of Kukuljević had a major influence on the patriotic sentiments among the Croats.
 He founded the Society for Yugoslavian History, edited the magazine called Arhiv za Povjesnicu jugoslavensku (Archive for Yugoslavian History), and published valuable historical monographs.
 Kukuljević's efforts earned him the title of the "father of modern Croatian historiography".

 Kukuljević collected and published many source texts related to the history of Croatia.
 He wrote a lexicon with 800 artists' biographies.
 He is considered a pioneer of Croatian scientific bibliography.

 In 1850, Kukuljević took part in the Vienna Literary Agreement.

+Kukuljević was a prolific collector of Glagolitic manuscripts.
+Without him, many more would have perished.
+For example, during his visit to the monastery in Glavotok, the Italian abbot allowed him to take whatever Glagolitic manuscripts he wanted, but when the same abbot later found a number of Glagolitic manuscripts in a corner, he threw them in the sea, considering them "worthless cockroaches" (scarafacci senza valore).
+Ivan Milčetić recalled from his days in the Rijeka Gymnasium 1865–1873 that children back home in Dubašnica would send Kukuljević whatever Glagolitic manuscripts they could find in exchange for small coins (petače).

 Due to financial problems, Kukuljević was forced to sell his enormous library, numbering 12,000 volumes, which was acquired by the Croatian Academy of Arts and Sciences in Zagreb.
 One of manuscripts from his library is a tragedy, Skanderbeg, written on the basis of Andrija Kačić Miošić's work.